Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part2b/README.md

 } // end SecondOrderSection()

 ```
+***Note:***

-Note the use of the `chess_flatten_loop` pragma.
+* The use of the `chess_flatten_loop` pragma.
 This pragma unrolls the loop completely, eliminating the loop construct.
-Documentation on compiler pragmas may be found in the AI Engine Lounge.
+Documentation on compiler pragmas can be found in the AI Engine Lounge.

-Note: In the code provided, selecting between API and LLI is performed by defining or commenting out `USE_API` on line 17 of `kernel.hpp`.
+* In the code provided, selecting between API and LLI is performed by defining or commenting out `USE_API` on line 17 of `kernel.hpp`.

-The generated assembly code is shown below.
+The generated assembly code is as follows:
 ![Fig. 4](./images/lli_asm.PNG "LLI Assembler Code")
 Note the tighter "spacing" between `VFPMAC`s.
-Also note that the `SecondOrderSection<1>` function has been "absorbed" into the main function, and the there are *two* unrolled matrix-vector multiplication loops, effectively halving the number of iterations of the outer loop.
+Also, the `SecondOrderSection<1>` function is "absorbed" into the main function, and there are *two* unrolled matrix-vector multiplication loops, effectively halving the number of iterations of the outer loop.

-The measured throughput is shown below (see `lli_thruput.xlsx`).
+The measured throughput is as follows (see `lli_thruput.xlsx`):

 <b>IIR Throughput (with LLI)</b>
 |                           |       |       |       |       |       |       |     |